How to Grow Cucumbers in Florida

 Keep in mind that cucumbers need large doses of water due to the size of their leaves and the continuous production of compact fruits with weights of 0.4-0.6 lbs.
 (200-300 grams).

 The soil pH of cucumber is usually between 5.5 and 7.
 That is why Florida soil is ideal for growing cucumber.
+If you are unsure what your soil pH is, you can measure it.

-soil for cucumbers in florida
+growing cucumbers in florida

 How Many Cucumbers Do You Get Per Plant?

 How Many Cucumbers Do You Get Per Plant?
-According to data from the ASABE (American Society of Agricultural and Biological Engineers), in which the yields of different varieties of cucumber are mentioned, it seems that each cucumber plant usually bears between 11 and 16 fruits, throughout the growing season, and in the case of cucumber harvested for salad.
+According to data from the ASABE (American Society of Agricultural and Biological Engineers), in which the yields of different varieties of cucumber are mentioned, it seems that each cucumber plant usually bears between 11 and 16 fruits throughout the growing season and in the case of cucumber harvested for salad.

 As for the total weight of fruits per plant, we can expect between 6 and 13 lbs.
 (3 and 6 kg) of cucumbers, weighing about 0.6 lbs.
 (300 grams) each.